 Before we dive into programming, let’s first grasp the basics of 2-axis wire EDM.
 This manufacturing technique utilizes a thin, electrically conductive wire that moves in a controlled manner to precisely cut through various materials.
 By creating a controlled electrical discharge between the wire and the workpiece, 2-axis wire EDM can produce intricate and complex shapes with remarkable accuracy.
-The video below created by a tool shop in the Midwest does a great job talking through and showing a 2 axis wire example.

 2 Axis Wire EDM Programming Steps